JonHurst/efjtk/docs/overview.rst

 files.

-All the tools are filters, i.e. they acquire data from stdin, output results to stdout and send error messages to stdout.
+All the tools are filters, i.e. they acquire data from stdin, output results to stdout and send error messages to stderr.
 This is particularly useful when using a reasonably competent text editor which can use such filters to process selected regions.